hefloryd/reqtool/README.md

 ### Advanced features of the ReqTool editor

 - **Visualisation** of the requirement tree
-- **Validation and syntax highlighting** of Gherkin style requirements and user story requirements
+- **Validation and syntax highlighting** of [Gherkin][gherkin] style requirements and user story requirements
-    - Uses Gherkin parser from the Cucumber project
+    - Uses Gherkin parser from the [Cucumber project][cucumber].
-- **Generation of Robot Framework tests** from Gherkin requirements
+- **Generation of [Robot Framework][robot_framework] tests** from Gherkin requirements
-    - Uses Gherkin parser from the Cucumber project
+    - Uses Gherkin parser from the Cucumber project.
-- **Generation of specification documents** in Markdown
+- **Generation of specification documents** in the [Markdown][markdown] file format
+    - The generated files can easily be used to generated PDF or HTML documents with any of a large number of third-party tools.

 ## Future work

-- Visualise **test results** in the requirements table
+- Visualise **test results** in the requirements table.
+    - The Eclipse [Mylyn][mylyn] tool is used to integrate with a large number of different kinds of test and continuous integration servers.
 - Export/import **ReqIF**
 - GUI work: Better editing and navigation, fix bugs